but not yet.

 Just a bit ago, I was walking up the hill on 17th, getting to Jackson.
 To my right, there was a cop on a motorcycle, cruising slowly up to a stop sign.
 The vibe I got was pretty relaxed.
 Still, a cop.

-And ever since I sat in front of a TV watching thugs with guns and badges beat civil rights marchers, and ever since I got caught up on the losing side in a police riot in Chicago in 1968, and later got myself thrown to the ground and handcuffed (more than once), when I see a cop my first response is to assess possible risks.
+Since the time I first sat in front of a TV watching thugs with guns and badges beat civil rights marchers, and ever since I got caught up on the losing side in a police riot in Chicago in 1968, and all the times since that I got myself thrown to the ground and handcuffed, when I see a cop my first response is to assess possible risks.

-But at the Dayton Voice in the 1990s, I had a very different, and somewhat sustained, experience of a different sort of cop--Lt.
+But at the Dayton Voice in the 1990s, I had a very different, and somewhat sustained, experience of a cop who was always getting himself in trouble with other cops, particularly chain of command-type trouble--Lt.
 David Sherrer.
-Constantly in trouble during his career with the Dayton police department, Sherrer came to the Voice in '97 or '98 with a story about how the department was persecuting him for criticizing other cops who didn't follow procedure, and brutalized people on the street.
+Constantly in conflict with his superiors during his career with the Dayton police department, Sherrer came to the Voice in '97 or '98 with a story about how the department was persecuting him for criticizing other cops who didn't follow procedure, and brutalizing people on the street.
 Sherrer was also detailed in his criticisms of the way the department dealt with African-American officers in general.

 Early in our collaboration, I told Sherrer that I didn't trust police very much and had my doubts about him.
 Suck it up, he responded.
 After all, he observed, he was in a postion where he had to trust a white newspaper publisher.